ingadhoc/sale/crm_teams_ux/README.rst

 This module:

 #.
 Allows to select multiple teams in one stage.
 Then each user is going to see the stages that the teams he belogns are allowed to see.
 #.
-If the option "Allow any user as salesman" is enable, it would be possible to assign any user as salesperson in leads.
+If the option "Allow any user as salesman" is enable, it would be possible to assign any user as salesperson in leads, opportunities and teams.

 Installation
 ============